Magazine

 Why you need to have a happy workforce

-Joseph McDonald on his experience of the Finito bursary scheme
+Joseph McDonald on his Inspiring Experience with the Finito Bursary Scheme

 Christopher Jackson updates readers about progress on Finito’s work with a particular student from the Landau Forte Academy